 - Each classroom has a fully equipped first aid box. - There is a first aid box in the school office and on each corridor for use by office and lunchtime supervisory staff. - First aid supplies must be taken on all off-site visits. - It is the responsibility of first aiders to ensure that each box remains fully stocked at all times.
-Additional supplies can be obtained from the appointed person (Lara Hall) in the Learning Mentor's office. - The appointed person takes responsibility for ordering stock - First aiders take responsibility each half term to replenish first aid stocks as appropriate.
+Additional supplies can be obtained from the appointed person (Suki Dhothar) in the Inclusion office. - The appointed person takes responsibility for ordering stock. - First aiders take responsibility each half term to replenish first aid stocks as appropriate.